 Prepare for deployment

-When you submit your completed actions for approval, Google tests and verifies that they meet a minimal set of launch requirements before publishing them to users.
-Use this guide to prepare your actions and submit them for review and deployment.
+When you submit your app for approval, Google tests and verifies that they meet a minimal set of launch requirements before publishing them to users.
+Use this guide to prepare your app and submit them for review and deployment.

 Find out about the latest opportunities for developers: Sign up for our mailing list.